da4asandbox/modules-css/historicizing-data/lesson-2.md

 - If you were going to give feedback to the project team about its website and documentation, what would you say?

 #### Instructor Note:
->
 > - One of the important takeawyays of this activity is to develop some strategies for uncovering more information about a database's biography.
 For this dataset, it requires both skimming the Methodology section of the specific Trans-Atlantic Slave Trade Database but also reading the [About page](https://www.slavevoyages.org/about/) for the entire website.
 >
 > - Emphasize that the About page is the primary place you will often go for data projects to answer some of the above questions.
 >
 > - Finally, sometimes a Google Search can be an even more effcient way to uncover some of this information.
 For instance, a Google Search for ```Trans-Atlantic Slave Trade Database``` brings up [a much more digestible summary of the project](https://hutchinscenter.fas.harvard.edu/trans-atlantic-slave-trade-database).

 ## Tutorial: Working With Tabular Data

 Tabular data is the storage of information through a system of rows and columns.
-Arguably the most common format you will come across tabular data is through a spreadsheet.
+Arguably the most common format for tabular data is a spreadsheet.
 Although spreadsheets can come in several different file types, for today we're going to work in Google Sheets.

-**Orientation**

-To get oriented to Google Sheets, watch the first **13 minutes** of the video ["How to use Google Sheets - Tutorial for Beginners"](https://www.youtube.com/watch?v=TENAbUa-R-w).
-This provides a nice introduction to spreadsheets and the Google Sheets interface:
+For homework you watched the beginning of the video tutorial, "How to use Google Sheets - Tutorial for Beginners".
+This provides a nice introduction to spreadsheets and the Google Sheets interface.
+Your goal today is to apply some of those lessons to a different spreadsheet.

-.ve-media https://www.youtube.com/watch?v=TENAbUa-R-w start=103 end=771 width=70%

-<br>**Exploring the Trans-Atlantic Slave Trade Dataset**
+### Getting the Data

 - To get more comfortable with spreadsheets, you're going to be working with a subset of the Transatlantic Slave Trade Database.
 You can download the entire dataset through the project website, but this can be difficult to work with given the amount of information it includes.
 Instead, you're going to be looking at a subset of the data to practice your spreadsheet skills.
 - [Go to this Google Sheet](https://docs.google.com/spreadsheets/d/1CUrZM06ZRBajyx2gRJN1IkRfZYx7cUgl2fkteNqpvpU/edit?usp=sharing) then make a copy of the entire file in your Google account by going to `File -> Make a copy`.